NeXx42/Avalonia_VSCodeExtension/README.md

+Main intention is to get the extension to work with .slnx and work while setting axaml to be treated like xml

 # Avalonia for Visual Studio Code

 [Avalonia](https://github.com/AvaloniaUI/Avalonia/) is a cross-platform XAML-based UI framework providing a flexible styling system and supporting a wide range of Operating Systems such as Windows via .NET Framework and .NET Core, Linux via Xorg and macOS.